About the credit transfer process

 - While we strive to maintain the most current pathways, it is the student’s responsibility to review the pathway and contact the receiving institution to confirm admission requirements and program details.

-Upon completion of the course, you will need to request an official transcript be sent to the Credit Transfer Centre so we can apply the transfer credit.
+Upon completion of the course, you will need to request an official transcript be sent to the Credit Transfer team so we can apply the transfer credit.

 Alumni success stories